SepidehHayati/Personal-Projects/README.md

 # Personal Projects

-Here, I share my ongoing data analysis project using Python programming, SQL, and Machine Learning projects, ranging from beginner to advanced levels.
-The projects are a combination of Python programming, SQL, Pandas, and other data analysis tools, to improve my skills and knowledge in these areas.
-As I continue to learn and grow, I’ll be adding new projects, so feel free to check back for updates.
+ I am currently working on a series of data analysis and analytics projects, ranging from beginner to advanced levels.
+These projects combine tools like Python, SQL, Pandas, Matplotlib, and Machine Learning to enhance my skills and knowledge in these areas.
+As I continue to learn and grow, I will add new projects regularly, so feel free to check back for updates.

 ## Current Projects (Beginner Level)

 #### 1. Building a BMI Calculator with Python: